AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 **Email alert settings are inconsistent between Contacts area and User Details**

-*[!DNL Workfront] Proof*
+*[!DNL Workfront Proof]*

-Email alert settings displayed in the [!UICONTROL Contacts] area of [!DNL Workfront] Proof for a given user are different from the email alert setting set in the user's User Details.
+Email alert settings displayed in the [!UICONTROL Contacts] area of [!DNL Workfront Proof] for a given user are different from the email alert setting set in the user's [!UICONTROL User Details].

 **Cannot use Text tool when making a comment on a proof**

-*[!DNL Workfront] Proof*
+*[!DNL Workfront Proof]*

-When a user is making a comment on a proof and attempts to open the Text tool, the tool does not open and the user sees the following message:
+When a user is making a comment on a proof and attempts to open the [!UICONTROL Text] tool, the tool does not open and the user sees the following message:

-"Text data for this page is still downloading.
-Please wait."
+"[!UICONTROL Text data for this page is still downloading.
+Please wait.]"

 **Proof emails will go to the user's primary email**

-*[!DNL Workfront] Proof*
+*[!DNL Workfront Proof]*

 We're making adjustments to how proof email notifications are sent.
 Now, notifications will go to the user's primary email address rather than the alias email generated by the system.

-For more information on why the system generates alias emails, see User synchronization between Adobe [!DNL Workfront] and Workfront Proof.
+For more information on why the system generates alias emails, see User synchronization between Adobe [!DNL Workfront] and [!DNL Workfront Proof].

 +++